-Understanding How BAC Levels May Affect You
+Understand How BAC Levels May Affect You

-Blood Alcohol Concentration (BAC) is a measure of the amount of alcohol present in your bloodstream.
 It is expressed as a percentage that indicates the grams of alcohol per 100 milliliters of blood.
 For example, a BAC of 0.08% means there are 0.08 grams of alcohol per 100 milliliters of blood.
 In all 50 states and Washington, DC, driving with a BAC of 0.08% is illegal.
 In Utah, the limit is 0.05.

 Understanding your BAC and its effects is crucial for making informed decisions about alcohol consumption, ensuring your safety and the safety of those around you.

 Responsibility.org’s Virtual Bar allows you to customize your drinking experiences to safely learn how alcohol affects you before you start drinking.
 It takes unique factors including your gender assigned at birth, weight, height, and the food you eat, to educate you about how alcohol may affect your behavior and impairment.

+The Virtual Bar addresses this by telling you how you might feel at different BAC levels and helps you relate to and better understand the differences between them.
 It also gives you a sense of how long it would take for your BAC to return to 0.00, which may be surprising.

-What do changes in your BAC feel like—how do you act or react?
-The Virtual Bar also addressed this by telling you how you might feel at different BAC levels and help you relate to and better understand the differences between them.

 You are feeling relaxed, talkative, and mildly euphoric.
 Your inhibitions are lowered, and your reasoning and memory are impaired slightly.
 Your coordination may be mildly impaired.
 At 0.05 BAC, it is illegal to drive in Utah.
 It will take up to 6 hours to return to a BAC of 0.0.